 Kalle Fransson

-Inspired by “Hasse och Tage”, Grotesco, various junk TV (and other references) from the turn of the millennium, and his own miserable life, he is working on a TV series about three ten-year-olds who, when they realize that their school is about to turn into a sugar-free zone, take matters into their own hands and start a sugar cartel.
+With inspiration from, among others, Hasse and Tage, Grotesco, various junk TV (and other references) from the turn of the millennium as well as his own miserable life, he also works on the more light-hearted TV series Kartellen (The Cartel), follows three pre-teens who, upon learning that their school will become a sugar-free zone, take matters into their own hands and start a sugar cartel.
+It leads to sugar-high and corrupt kids, drunk on power, who end up facing off against an iron lady-like principal determined to eradicate the school’s sugar problem at any cost.